 A seven-center examination of the relationship between monthly volume and mortality in trauma: a hypothesis-generating study

-Stawicki, Stanislaw P.; Habeeb, Keith; Martin, Niels D.; O’Mara, M. Shay; Cipolla, James; Evans, David C.; Boulger, Creagh; Sarani, Babak; Cook, Charles H.; Gupta, Alok; Hoff, William S.; Thomas, Peter G.; Jordan, Jeffrey M.; Guo, Weidun Alan; and Seamon, Mark J., "A seven-center examination of the relationship between monthly volume and mortality in trauma: a hypothesis-generating study" (2019).
-Department of Surgery @SLUHN Articles & Publications.
-81.
+Stawicki, Stanislaw P.; Habeeb, Keith; Martin, Niels D.; O'Mara, M Shay; Cipolla, James; Evans, David C.; Boulger, Creagh; Sarani, Babak; Cook, Charles H.; Gupta, Alok; Hoff, William S.; Thomas, Peter G.; Jordan, Jeffrey M.; Guo, Weidun Alan; and Seamon, Mark J., "A seven-center examination of the relationship between monthly volume and mortality in trauma: a hypothesis-generating study" (2019).
+Regional Trauma Network @SLUHN Articles & Publications.
+12.